- Starting March 24, the History Museum is open Tuesday-Sunday from 10 a.m. – 4 p.m.

 - At this time, we are only accepting payments by credit card.

 - Encore Books is closed.

 - The bookstore is operated by volunteers.
-As many of them are considered high-risk for COVID-19, the store does not currently have a scheduled reopening date.
+The store does not currently have a scheduled reopening date.

 We appreciate you taking precautions while visiting this museum to protect other visitors and staff.
 While the San Mateo County Historical Association has observed the necessary protocols and procedures, we recognize that an inherent risk of exposure to COVID-19 exists in any public place where people are present.
 You will be visiting at your own risk and should use your judgment as to whether you are comfortable being in a public space.